FREE* British Isles and Ireland Maps (Standard Style)- Frequently Asked Questions

 Alternatively, I can supply a 4GB MicroSD card with MicroSD to SD adapter[*] pre-loaded with the latest British Isles/Ireland Contours Mapset (at the time of ordering).
 This is a set cost of 23.00 UK Pounds (UK Only); includes a pre-loaded 4GB MicroSD with MicroSD to SD adapter[*] (branded name) and postage and packing.
 In either case, payment will only be accepted via PayPal.
 An 8GB MicroSD/SD card is also available at a different price.

-The charge is for the 4GB MicroSD with MicroSD to SD adapter[*], the time required to copy and test the maps on the MicroSD and for postage and packing, not for the maps themselves, which are FREE.
+The charge is for the 4GB MicroSD with MicroSD to SD adapter[*], the time required to copy and test the maps on the MicroSD and for postage and packing.

 If you are interested in this service, or for a similar service for maps for other areas of the world, supplied on a MicroSD, or want them shipped to an address outside the UK, then please contact me to discuss your requirements and cost.